Tuchsanai/devopt_week8/README.md

 # Week 8

-# install docker with shell script
+# install docker with shell script on Ubuntu 22.04

 Create a new file named install-git-docker.sh using the command